 We are delighted to be a licenced organisation for the Duke of Edinburgh’s Award Scheme.
 The DofE scheme is designed to offer the participant opportunities to develop independence and teamwork.
 It is also recognised by potential employers and prospective businesses and companies as a good indicator of all-round personal development.
 In addition to this, the scheme intends to foster and encourage the principles of self-reliance, commitment and patience in participants.

-The scheme itself consists of three Awards: Bronze Award (Years Nine), Silver Award (Year Ten) and Gold Award (available for students aged 16+ at Exeter College).
+The scheme itself consists of three Awards: Bronze Award (Years Nine), Silver Award (available to Year Ten students who have completed Bronze) and Gold Award (available for students aged 16+ at Exeter College).
 Each has four common sections (Volunteering, Skill, Physical and Expedition) while Gold has an additional one (Residential).
 We currently offer Bronze Award to Year 9 and Silver Award to Year 10.

 Ten Tors Challenge

 We also run the Ten Tors Challenge for our Year 10 students, giving them the opportunity to compete competitively in the summer event.
 Students work as part of a team to meet the strict criteria for their kit and personal fitness for the event.
 Students opt to join the challenge in the Autumn term with students completing training throughout the school year.

 St Luke’s is a wonderful place; is a school full of staff who are dedicated to improving the life chances of every student that attends the school.